tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Append-Block.md

 Each block can be a different size, up to a maximum of 4 MiB.
 A maximum of 50,000 appends are permitted for each append blob.
 The maximum size of an append blob is therefore slightly more than 195 GiB (4 MiB X 50,000 blocks).

-If you attempt to upload a block that is larger than 4 MiB, the service returns error code 413 (*request entity too large*).
+If you attempt to upload a block that is larger than 4 MiB, the service returns error code 413 (*Request Entity Too Large*).
 The service also returns additional information about the error in the response, including the maximum block size permitted in bytes.
-If you attempt to upload more than 50,000 blocks, the service returns error code 409 (*conflict*).
+If you attempt to upload more than 50,000 blocks, the service returns error code 409 (*Conflict*).

 If the blob has an active lease, the client must specify a valid lease ID on the request in order to write a block to the blob.
-If the client doesn't specify a lease ID, or specifies an invalid lease ID, Blob Storage returns error code 412 (*precondition failed*).
+If the client doesn't specify a lease ID, or specifies an invalid lease ID, Blob Storage returns error code 412 (*Precondition Failed*).
 If the client specifies a lease ID, but the blob doesn't have an active lease, Blob Storage also returns error code 412.

 If you call `Append Block` on an existing block blob or page blob, you get a conflict error.
 If you call `Append Block` on a non-existent blob, you also get an error.